 Not only can some of these misconceptions be demeaning, but a lot of them are simply incorrect.
 Yes, nursing homes are a type of senior living, but they are one of many!
 In addition to nursing homes, there’s also independent living, assisted living, dementia care, and short-term respite care.

-HarborChase Senior Living offers both assisted living and skilled nursing services at our communities throughout the U.S., and we’re shedding some light on the similarities and differences between these two types of care, as well as who can benefit from each.
+HarborChase Senior Living offers assisted living services at communities throughout the U.S., and we’re shedding some light on the similarities and differences between these two types of care, as well as who can benefit from each.

 Similarities Between Assisted Living & Skilled Nursing